shotgunsoftware/tk-framework-shotgunutils/docs/external_config.rst

 Introduction
 ======================================

-This module contains classes and methods for doing remote inspection of environments.
+This module contains classes and methods for doing inspection of external environments.
 The typical scenario when this is helpful is if you are creating an environment with mixed contexts - for example a Shotgun 'My Tasks' tool which lists different items from different projects and presents a list of available commands, apps or similar